Arno65/Advent-of-Code-2024/README.md

 Day 1 has solutions in Haskell, Clojure and C++.

-Day 2 has solutions in Haskell and Clojure.
+Day 2 and 3 have solutions in Haskell and Clojure.

-Day 3, 4 and 5 have solutions in Haskell.
+Day 4 and 5 have solutions in Haskell.

 Day 6 has solutions in Haskell and C++.